Flies are terrible pests that often come into people’s homes. If you have flies in your house, you’re probably wondering how they got in…

 Flies hatch from eggs inside your house

-Sometimes flies don’t come into your house because they’re already inside.
-This happens when adult flies lay their eggs in your house without you knowing, and the first sign you see of an infestation is crawling maggots or baby flies in your home.
+Sometimes flies don’t enter your house because they’re already inside.
+This happens when adult flies lay their eggs in your house or you bring their eggs into the house without knowing it, and the first sign you see of an infestation is crawling maggots or a bunch of new flies in your home.

-If one female fly finds her way into your home, there’s a good chance she will lay eggs in there.
+If one female fly finds her way into your home and there’s a food source, there’s a good chance she will lay eggs in there.
 And if your house is nice and warm, say between 77 and 86°F (25 and 30°C), maggots hatch from these eggs within a day.

 Each day for four days, the female fly lays batches of eggs.
 By the end of the week, you could have up to 500 hatched eggs in your house!